cstoquer/pixelbox/README.md

 ### Map editor

 Draw sprites with the mouse.
 Hold `Shift` to erase.
-Hold `Ctrl` to move the map.
+Hold `Ctrl` to move around inside the map.

 ## Deployment